SlashNetUA/EnterpriseScrolls/manuals/is-dos-man/isdos-p1-batch-files.md

 Every time IS-DOS is entered (eg from BASIC), a file named **AUTOEXEC.BAT** is searched for, and executed if found. **AUTOEXEC.BAT** is therefore likely to be executed several times in one session.

 The IS-DOS system disk contains an **EXDOS.INI** file (which prompts the user to enter the current date and time).
 It does not contain an **AUTOEXEC.BAT** file.
-You may find it useful to create one yourself - for example, it could contain the `MODE 40` command, to set up the 40-column screen automatically upon loading of IS-DOS.
+You may find it useful to create one yourself — for example, it could contain the `MODE 40` command, to set up the 40-column screen automatically upon loading of IS-DOS.

 IS-DOS batch files may contain commands for executing **COM** programs.
-In addition - unlike EXDOS batch files - they may have parameters passed to them.
+In addition (unlike EXDOS batch files) they may have parameters passed to them.

 As a simple example of this, you could create a batch file called **FVID.BAT**, containing the following single command: